AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/equations.rst

 .. _equationsExample:
 .. figure:: equations-example.png
+  :width: 100%
   :alt: example of equations section of the circumference calculator
   :align: center

   Example of the equations section from the circumference calculator.

 We have three equations here, which you should immediately recognize.
 Each equation has three buttons to the right of them: